work7z/LafTools/README.md

 Example Preview:
-Here’re some screenshots for you to preview how is this toolbox working.
+Here are some screenshots for you to preview how this toolbox works.

 (TO BE CONTINUE)

 ## Cool!
 So is it a free software?

-Yes, you can follow the license but please notice an open-source software does not mean it’s a free service.
+Yes, you can follow the license but please notice that open-source software does not mean it’s a free service.

 It’s a PAID service if you’re a regular user.
 It’s a FREE service if you’re a contributor.